Rollin’ on the River

 To quote Donnell’s favorite line, “It isn’t WHAT you know - it’s WHO you know that matters!!! lololol!!!!”

 Those are the qualities that Cajuns vote for and it works well for them.
-If you’re going to live in a town that hosts black ops, then you will need LEO’s and politicians who have the ability to ignore inconvenient crime.
+If you’re going to live in a town that hosts black ops, then you will need LEO’s and politicians who have the ability to ignore inconvenient truths.
 If you ask me, this is exactly why Todd Travasos could become the best city councilman in the history of Abbeville.

 I am totally serious.
 Todd loves his illusion of power but he craves public adoration more than anything else.
 Abbeville is a land where favors are the Law and Todd is good at it, he would probably be the most creative representative on the Council when it comes to bending rules and doing favors.
 Sure, Todd has his dramas but who cares?
 If he ever gets his big toe fixed, he just might hire his wife with the PHD as a campaign manager and get busy.
 Ya know, it’s funny, but no matter how ridiculous that guy can be, it only seems to make people love him even more.
 Todd Travasos – could be the best city councilman in the history of Abbeville if he wanted to.